IvanIvanochko/Chess/README.md

 - Moves horizontally, vertically, or diagonally
 - Cannot move through other pieces
 - Can capture at the end of its path

+### Knight
+- Moves in an L-shape: 2 squares in one direction and 1 square perpendicular (or vice versa)
+- Can jump over other pieces (not blocked by pieces in the way)
+- Can capture enemy pieces at its destination

 ### King
 - Moves one square in any direction